ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

 (draw 1 red car)
 ```

-It work and we can see here that `thing` are "functions as values", where draw is an "higher order function", a function in charge the execute other functions.
+It work and we can see here that `thing` is a "function as values", where draw is an "higher order function": a function in charge the execute another.

 The next challenge is to do something with this `n` parameter.
-I need a "for loop", but guess what, it's not idiomatic Racket!
+I need a "for loop", but guess what, it's not [idiomatic](Programming idiom) Racket!

 Indeed, Racket is not a big set of reserved imperative keyword like other languages are.
 In contrary, it's a very few set of powerful identifiers (`define`, `let`...) sufficient to create our own language (And indeed, some forms of "for" or "while" exists in Racket langs/libraries/modules) as defined functions.

 Basic iteration will be build on top of recursion.
 In JavaScript, a recursion looks like: